IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/03_igDoughnutChart_API_Links.md

 The following topics provide additional information related to this topic.

-- [Adding igDoughnutChart](igDoughnutChart-Adding.html): This topic walks through instantiating an `igDoughnutChart` in an ASP.NET MVC application using Ignite UI for MVC.
+- [Adding igDoughnutChart](igDoughnutChart-Adding.html): This topic walks through instantiating an `igDoughnutChart` in an ASP.NET MVC application using %%ProductNameMVC%%.